PawseySC/singularity-containers/_episodes/10-docker.md

 * `VOLUME`: creates a mount point ready to be used for mounting external (e.g. host) volumes; creates the corresponding directory if not existing;
 * `WORKDIR`: changes directory to the specified path; the last current directory in the build will be the working directory in the running container.
   **Note**: if you use instead `RUN cd <..>`, the changed directory will only persist within that `RUN` instruction, and then be lost in subsequent build steps;
-* `CMD`: specifies the default command to be executed with the container. `bash` is the default anyway for Ubuntu containers, but it's good to be aware of this syntax.
+* `CMD`: specifies the default command to be executed with the container, in case no other command is provided.

 ### Layers in a container image